- Rose laurel

 Mechanism of Action

-- Common (Raw botanical) Consumption of even one Nerium oleander leaf can be fatal (25).
-Onset of toxicity occurs several hours following consumption.
-Symptoms include vomiting, abdominal pain, cyanosis, hypotension, hypothermia, vertigo, respiratory paralysis and death.
-These symptoms can occur at a serum oleandrin levels between 1.0 and 2.0 ng/mL (19).
+Consumption of Nerium oleander can be fatal (25).
+Onset of toxicity: Several hours after consumption.
+Symptoms include vomiting, abdominal pain, cyanosis, hypotension, hypothermia, vertigo, respiratory paralysis, and death.
+Can occur at serum oleandrin levels between 1.0 and 2.0 ng/mL (19).

-- With Anvirzel™, pain at injection site, fatigue, transient erythema, nausea, vomiting and diarrhea.
+- With Anvirzel™: Pain at injection site, fatigue, transient erythema, nausea, vomiting, and diarrhea (12).

 - Death of an adult diabetic man: Due to consumption of oleander leaves.
 Oleandrin levels in the blood were roughly 10 ng/mL (20).